metayeti/YABS.js/README.md

   ]
 ```

-Now, whenever the build is invoked with the `-debug` parameter, the preprocessor variables listed under `"debug"` entry will be applied when compiling the script.
-When the build is invoked with `-release`, the variables listed under `"release"` will be used instead.
-Any number of variables can be listed and processed this way.
-Variables with same names can be used across multiple source entries, in this case you can invoke the preprocessor for many sources at once using a single parameter on the command line.
+Using the entries above, now we can invoke the build using a `-debug` or a `-release` parameter, like this: `node yabs.js -debug` (with a single `-`).
+Whenever we use one of these parameters, the variables listed in their corresponding entries, will be used when invoking the preprocessor.
+Any number of parameters and variables may be listed this way.

+You can use the same name across many different source entries and in this case you can invoke the preprocessor for many sources at once by using a single parameter on the command line.

 Similarly to how a global `"headers"` entry works, we can add a global `"variables"` entry to the build instructions file: